-The Ohio Housing Finance Agency's Mortgage Tax Credit provides homebuyers with a direct federal tax credit on a portion of the mortgage interest, lowering their tax liability by up to 40 percent.
-The tax credit cannot be larger than the owner's annual federal income tax liability, after deductions, exemptions and other credits.
+The Ohio Housing Finance Agency's Mortgage Tax Credit provides homebuyers with a direct federal tax credit on a portion of mortgage interest paid, which could provide up to a $2,000 tax savings per year.

 Homebuyers must have a tax liability in order to use this non-refundable credit.
 The mortgage tax credit is in addition to the IRS home mortgage interest deduction.